-The dream of many exhausted professionals is to keep the paycheck and career advancement but lose the expensive rent and long commute by working remotely.
+The dream of many exhausted professionals is to keep the paycheck and career advancement while avoiding expensive rent and a long commute by working remotely.
 Prior to 2020, remote work was still niche with around 20% of employees working from home.

 COVID-19 has caused a permanent shift toward remote work.
 In 2020, Pew Research Center reported that 71% of employees were currently working from home (WFH) and more than 50% would like to continue working remotely after the coronavirus outbreak ends.

 And this is a trend that is likely to continue.
 Google Trends shows how more and more people are looking for a remote job than ever before.

 And it's not just employees who benefit.
 Both employees and employers benefit from remote work.
 Research shows that people who are allowed to work remotely are less stressed, more productive, and perform 13% better than those who have to go into the office.
 In fact, 1 in 4 employees said they would take a pay cut of over 10% to stay working from home.
 But there are also challenges to remote work.

 Regardless of whether you want to stay where you are or move somewhere else, working remotely can be a great option.

 But it's not always easy to find remote jobs, let alone get hired for them.
 A lot of recruiting and hiring is based on in-person opportunities.

 Most companies don't really advertise as fully remote, and the ones that do, are hard to find unless you are looking on the right remote job boards (like Himalayas).

 But if you know how and where to look — and how to stand out as a remote candidate — it's not really more difficult to get a remote job.
 It's just different.